Nuitka/Nuitka-website/pages/roadmap.rst

  Features to be added for 0.6.16
 #################################

+List of things, we are aiming for to be included in that release.

-[x] Attempt to avoid need to copy the DLL by using a .cmd file that sets the PATH to make it find the CPython DLL.
+[x] Attempt to avoid need to copy the DLL by using a ``.cmd`` file that sets the PATH to make it find the CPython DLL.

 [x] Compression of onefile with bootstrap